mapping-commons/sssom/src/docs/inference.md

 Note: the local unique identifiers used for mappings in this example are related to the proposal in https://github.com/ts4nfdi/mapping-sameness-identifier (which currently is under review).
-For now, the SSSOM specification isn't currently prescribing how to assign CURIEs to mapping quads.
+For now, the SSSOM specification isn't prescribing how to assign identifiers to mapping quadruples.

 ### Example with Negative Mappings